 The Holders of not less than a majority in aggregate principal amount of the Bonds then Outstanding (exclusive of Bonds then held or owned by the Commission) to be affected thereby have the right, from time to time, to consent to and approve the execution by the Commission and the Trustee of such other Supplemental Trust Agreements for the purpose of modifying, altering, amending, adding to or rescinding, in any particular, any of the terms or provisions contained in the Trust Agreement, but only with the prior written consent of the providers of any Bond Insurance Policies insuring Outstanding Bonds.
-However, the Trust Agreement does not permit: (a) without the consent of the Holder of each Bond so affected, an extension of the maturity of the principal of or the interest on any Bond, or a reduction in the amount or extension of the time of any payment required by any mandatory sinking fund requirements or mandatory redemption requirements, or (b) without the consent of the Holders of all of the Bonds then Outstanding, a reduction in the aggregate principal amount of the Bonds required for consent to that Supplemental Trust Agreement.
+However, the Trust Agreement does not permit: (a) without the consent of the Holder of each Bond so affected, an extension of the maturity of the principal of or the interest on any Bond, or a reduction in the principal amount of any Bond or the rate of interest or redemption premium thereon, or a reduction in the amount or extension of the time of any payment required by any mandatory sinking fund requirements or mandatory redemption requirements, or (b) without the consent of the Bonds then Outstanding, a reduction in the aggregate principal amount of the Bonds required for consent to that Supplemental Trust Agreement.